 }

 In the code example listing 4.2, this action retrieves a collection of user domain model objects and transforms the objects into a presentation model of type UserDisplay[].
 The action relies on a (#A) UserRepository class to handle all the communication to the database and turning the native database objects into the User collection.
-Next, the action uses some System.Linq syntax (#B) to minimize the noise in performing this type of transformation.
+Next, the action uses LINQ (#B) to minimize the noise in performing this type of transformation.
 The last line of the action (#C) returns the presentation model to a View helper method and returns a ViewResult to the MVC framework.
 Since a view name was not specified the framework uses a convention and looks for a view that matches the Action name.
 In this case it would look for a view called Index.

 4.3 Accepting Input